Charlie Adler

 Charles Michael Adler (born October 2, 1956) is an American voice actor and voice director.
-He is known for his roles as Buster Bunny on Tiny Toon Adventures, Ed and Bev Bighead on Rocko's Modern Life and Ickis on Aaahh!!!
-Real Monsters.
-His credits also include Avengers Assemble, Brandy & Mr. Whiskers, Cow and Chicken, Earthworm Jim, G.I.
-Joe: Renegades, I Am Weasel and SWAT Kats: The Radical Squadron.
+He is known for his roles as Buster Bunny on Tiny Toon Adventures, the Bigheads on Rocko's Modern Life, Ickis on Aaahh!!!
+Real Monsters, Doctor Doom, Wrecker, Sabertooth and others in The Super Hero Squad Show, MODOK in various Marvel media, Cobra Commander in GI Joe: Resolute and Renegades, Starscream in the Transformers film series, Mr. Whiskers of Disney's Brandy & Mr. Whiskers, the titular characters of Cartoon Network's Cow and Chicken along with its main antagonist, The Red Guy, Professor Monkey-for-a-Head in Earthworm Jim, I.R.
+Baboon in I Am Weasel, T-Bone in SWAT Kats: The Radical Squadron and Tex Hex in Bravestarr.

 Early life

-In the mid-1960s, Adler's family moved to Nanuet, New York and later to Massachusetts.
-He was given the nickname "Beanie" due to always wearing a Beanie cap.
+Adler grew up in a suburb of New York City.
+After several career aspirations including being a veterinarian, painter and psychologist, he decided to become an actor in the 5th grade, as his teacher had been an actor.
 His sister Cheryl Adler is a psychotherapist who wrote the book Sober University.
+Adler was mentored by Imogene Coca who he met while performing improv.
 Growing up, Adler was a self-described "TV junkie", and an avid fan of Rocky and Bullwinkle, The Three Stooges and Irene Ryan's Granny Moses from The Beverly Hillbillies.